This post has been updated in 2023 to include relevant information.

 However, the government is not the only source that can help pay for an EV charger.
 Rebates are also available from utilities so when you take advantage of all the incentives, the cost of a charging station becomes extremely affordable.
 Incentives are generally divided into two categories: (1) Private residential customer and (2) Commercial customer, including both retail businesses and multi-family dwellings.
 In some cases, the total cost is covered; in others it’s based on a percentage of the hardware and residential or commercial EV charger installation cost.

 Residential utility rebates

-Over 30 different U.S. and Canadian utilities offer rebates for the purchase of residential EV charging equipment.
-The amounts range from about $150 to $750 per charger.
+U.S and Canadian utilities offer rebates to purchase residential EV charging equipment.
+The amounts range from about $150 up to around $1,000 per charger.

-The key is to look for what’s available in your area via the EV Rebate Checker.
+The key is to look for what’s available in your area via the Electric vehicle charger incentives page.
 Then read the fine print and contact your utility or other incentive program coordinator if you still have questions.
 Pay attention to special requirements, such as Level 2 chargers that are Wi-Fi enabled.

 Commercial utility rebates

 Utilities understand the importance of transitioning to electric vehicles to help lower carbon emissions.
 Dozens of utilities throughout the U.S. and Canada offer rebates.
 In many cases, these utility incentive programs require EV charging stations to be smart, networked EV charging stations such as Enel X Way’s JuiceBox ® Pro, which can help lower demand on the grid, reduce the need for grid infrastructure upgrades, and integrate renewables.